Live and dead baits

 How about squid?
 This tough bait can be recast several times.
 Its white flesh will also stand out on the bed of the river or canal you are fishing.

-Dab is a little flatfish that could be a game changer on hard fished waters.
-You can get this fish from a fishmongers or supermarket.
+Dab is a little flatfish that could be a game changer on hard-fished waters.
+You can get this fish from a fishmonger or supermarket.
 Its distinctive smell could be the difference between catching or facing a blank.

 Treat with care